-- 2. When you resize a Container that uses BorderLayout, \\\\\

-- a. the Container and the regions both change in size

-- b. the Container changes in size, but the regions retain their original sizes

-- c. the Container retains its size, but the regions change or might disappear

-- d. nothing happens

-- 3. When you create a JFrame named myFrame, you can set its layout manager to BorderLayout with the statement \\\\\\.

-- a. myFrame.setLayout = new BorderLayout();

-- b. myFrame.setLayout(new BorderLayout());

-- c. setLayout(myFrame = new BorderLayout());

-- d. setLayout(BorderLayout(myFrame));

-- 4. Which is the correct syntax for adding a JButton named b1 to a Container named con when using CardLayout?

-- a. con.add(b1);

-- b. con.add("b1");

-- c. con.add("Options", b1);

-- d. none of the above

-- 5. You can use the \\\\\\ class to arrange components in a single row or column of a container.

-- a.
-FlowLayout

-- b.
-BorderLayout

-- c.
-CardLayout

-- d.
-BoxLayout

-- 6. When you use a \\\\\, the components you add fill their region; they do not retain their default size.

-- a.
-FlowLayout

-- b.
-BorderLayout

-- c.
-FixedLayout

-- d.
-RegionLayout

-- 7. The statement \\\\\\\ ensures that components are placed left-toright across the Swing applet surface until the first row is full, at which point a second row is started at the applet surface's left edge.

-- a. setLayout(FlowLayout.LEFT);

-- b. setLayout(new FlowLayout(LEFT));

-- c. setLayout(new FlowLayout(FlowLayout.LEFT));

-- d. setLayout(FlowLayout(FlowLayout.LEFT));
+2. When you resize a Container that uses BorderLayout, \ a. the Container and the regions both change in size b. the Container changes in size, but the regions retain their original sizes c. the Container retains its size, but the regions change or might disappear d. nothing happens 3.
+When you create a JFrame named myFrame, you can set its layout manager to BorderLayout with the statement \\\\\ a. myFrame.setLayout = new BorderLayout(); b. myFrame.setLayout(new BorderLayout()); c. setLayout(myFrame = new BorderLayout()); d. setLayout(BorderLayout(myFrame)); 4.
+Which is the correct syntax for adding a [Button named b1 to a Container named con when using CardLayout? a. con.add(b1); b. con.add("b1"); c. con.add("Options", b1); d. none of the above 5.
+You can use the \\\\ \\\\\ class to arrange components in a single row or column of a container. a.
+FlowLayout b.
+BorderLayout c.
+CardLayout d.
+BoxLayout \\\\\, the components you add fill their region; 6.
+When you use a \\\\\ they do not retain their default size. a.
+FlowLayout b.
+BorderLayout c.
+FixedLayout d.
+RegionLayout \\\\\ ensures that components are placed left-to-7.
+The statement \\\\ right across the Swing applet surface until the first row is full, at which point a second row is started at the applet surface's left edge. a. setLayout(FlowLayout.LEFT); b. setLayout(new FlowLayout(LEFT)); c. setLayout(new FlowLayout(FlowLayout.LEFT)); d. setLayout(FlowLayout(FlowLayout.LEFT));